rkumari10/DataScience_Projects/README.md

 # DataScience_Projects
-Mini projects on Machine Learning and Artificial Intelligence concepts
+In this repository you will find some useful projects on Machine Learning and Artificial Intelligence concepts

 Steps to run the code:
 Download the code on your local machine.